-The Editor considers the feedback from peer reviewer and makes a preliminary decision on each manuscript (Reject; Major revision; Minor revision; Accept).
+The Editor considers the feedback from peer reviewer and makes a preliminary decision on each manuscript (to accept; to request minor or major revision; to reject).
 This decision is communicated to the corresponding author, along with the reviewer feedback and other requirements from the UBJ office.
 If the manuscript can be published after revision, the author is invited to revise it and to resubmit the revised version of the manuscript.
 After resubmission, the Editor takes an overall decision based on evaluation of the revised manuscript and author response to reviewers, or, if necessary, requests additional comments from external peer reviewers.

 UBJ provides fast publication of taxonomic and nomenclatural novelties in order to ensure priority of the proposed changes.
 These manuscripts are also peer reviewed by two external referees but undergo shorter publication process in order to accelerate valid publication of taxonomic or nomenclature proposals.
 For these submissions, UBJ offers quick turn-around time ranging between 2–3 weeks for review process and 2 weeks for publication after manuscript acceptance.

 UBJ endorses guidelines of the Committee on Publication Ethics (COPE) and will pursue cases of suspected research and publication misconduct (falsification, plagiarism, data fabrication, citation manipulation, redundant publication, etc.).
-The Journal also follows the Principles of Transparency and Best Practice in Scholarly Publishing (joint statement by COPE, DOAJ, OASPA, and WAME and published in September 2022) as well as COPE quidelines on Cooperation between research institutions and journals on research integrity cases.
+The Journal also follows the fourth version of the Principles of Transparency and Best Practice in Scholarly Publishing (identified by COPE, DOAJ, OASPA, and WAME and published in September 2022) as well as COPE quidelines on Cooperation between research institutions and journals on research integrity cases.
 The Editorial Board upholds the internationally approved standards of ethical behavior with all parties involved in publishing – authors, reviewers, editors and publisher.